gabrielweyer/nuggets/docs/code-review/README.md

 - Is the author re-inventing a pattern that is already present in the codebase?

+## Don't block the author

+- Once you're happy with the changes and you're confident the developer will address the remaining comments you can approve with suggestions so that the author can merge the changes without requiring any further interaction
+- Prefix comments with "_Nit:_ " to indicate to the author that they're not expected to fix them
+- If you find some major design issues, provide feedback immediately rather than reviewing the whole Pull Request

 ## Behaviours to avoid

-- Drive-by comment: leaving a single comment without following through or approving the changes, hence forcing the PR author to contact you
+- Drive-by comment: leaving a single comment without following through or approving the changes, hence forcing the Pull Request author to contact you
 - Oral feedback: not capturing the feedback that led to changes, if it's not written it'll be forgotten

 ## Conflict